Oston Urunov

-Career

-Club
+Club career

 Oston Urunov played in Uzbekistan for Navbahor and PFC Lokomotiv Tashkent.
 In total, he played 55 matches in the Uzbekistan Super League.

 On 10 February 2020, Urunov signed a long-term contract with Russian Premier League club Ufa.
 On 5 August 2020, Spartak Moscow announced the signing of Urunov to a long-term contract from Ufa.
 On 20 February 2021, he returned to Ufa on loan with an option to purchase.

 Upon his return from loan at Ufa, he was moved by Spartak to their second squad in the Russian Football National League, FC Spartak-2 Moscow.

 On 19 August 2021, he returned to Ufa on another season-long loan, with an option to purchase.

 On 2 September 2022, Urunov's contract with Spartak was terminated by mutual consent.
 On the same day, Urunov signed with Ural Yekaterinburg.
-On 25 October 2022, Ural terminated contract with Urunov by mutual consent.
+On 25 October 2022, Ural terminated the contract with Urunov by mutual consent.

+Persepolis

+On 7 February 2024, Urunov joined Persian Gulf Pro League champions Persepolis on a 18-month deal.

+He scored his first goal for Persepolis in a 4–2 victory over Foolad on 8 March 2024.

-International
+International career

-Urunov made his professional debut for the Uzbekistan national football team in a friendly 2–0 loss to Turkey on 2 June 2019.
+Urunov made his international debut for Uzbekistan in a friendly 2–0 defeat to Turkey on 2 June 2019.

+He scored his first international goal on 11 June 2022 against Maldives at the Namangan Markaziy Stadium during the 2023 AFC Asian Cup qualification.